aurelia/aurelia.github.io-old/_harp/get-started.md

   </div>
 </template>
 ```
-Following our simple app-building convention, the `App` class will be databound to the above view.
+Following our simple app-building convention, the `App` class will be databound to the above view in _app.html_.
 A large part of this markup deals with setting up the main navigation structure.
-You've seen basic binding and string interpolation already, so let's just focus on the new stuff.
+You've seen basic binding and string interpolation already, so let's focus on the new stuff.
 Take a look at the navbar-nav `ul` element.
 Its `li` demonstrates how to use a repeater with the following expression `repeat.for="row of router.navigation"`.
 This will create one `li` for each item in the `router.navigation` array.
 The local variable is _row_ and you can see that used throughout the `li` and its child elements.

 > **Note:** The `navigation` property on the router is an array populated with all the routes you marked as `nav:true` in your route config.